Bluetooth LE

 Advertisements allow Bluetooth devices to discover each other by broadcasting messages, these can be received without having to pair the devices.
 Advertisements have a one-to-one relation with Peripherals, once a Peripheral has been discovered it can be connected to.
 After connecting the paired devices expose their Services to each other.
 Services contain one or more Characteristics, and Characteristics contain zero or more Descriptors.
 Characteristics usually represent a specific state of the device, for example a Bluetooth thermostat may have Characteristics for temperature and humidity.
 Descriptors contain the metadata associated with the Characteristic.
 Often there is a "Characteristic User Description" Descriptor that provides more details on the meaning of these values in the descriptor, for example that a thermometer is measuring the temperature in Celsius.

-function we can detect advertisements of devices near Homey.
+One of the first things to do when using Bluetooth on Homey is to perform a device discovery.
+Using the function we can detect advertisements of devices near Homey.
 An advertisement contains some generic information from the device, and contains the data that is necessary to be able to connect to the device as well.

 Setting a custom timeout for a BLE discovery has been removed in Homey v6.0.0.
 Instead, a default timeout of 5 seconds is being used.